-LP29.0 DELEGATION OF FUNCTIONS
+34. DELEGATION OF FUNCTIONS

-LP29.1 With the exception of the approval and review of its Licensing Policy and the making of early morning alcohol restriction orders policy, decisions on licensing matters will be taken in accordance with an approved scheme of delegation aimed at underlining the principles of timely, efficient and effective decision-making.
-A table setting out how the Licensing Authority will approach its various functions is attached at Appendix D. The Licensing Committee will receive regular reports regarding licences determined by officers under delegated powers, in order to maintain an overview of the general situation.

-LP29.2 Full details of the Council's Constitution can be found on the Council web site www.threerivers.gov.uk and the terms and references and the delegation of functions of the Licensing Committee are described in full.
-In respect of responsibilities under the Licensing Act 2003, the Council has delegated all aspects of licensing under the Act, other than the approval and publishing of a Licensing Policy Statement that will be approved by full Council.
-The Council will establish one or more sub-committees, each consisting of three members of the Licensing Committee and chaired by either the Chairman or Vice-Chairman of the Licensing Committee to deal with matters relating to licence for activities in accordance with any regulations made under the Licensing Act 2003.

-LP29.3 Although essentially a matter for Licensing Authorities to determine themselves, the Secretary of State recommends that delegation should be approached in accordance with the Guidance.
+- 34.1 With the exception of the approval and review of its Licensing Policy and the making of early morning alcohol restriction orders policy, decisions on licensing matters will be taken in accordance with an approved scheme of delegation aimed at underlining the principles of timely, efficient and effective decision-making.
+A table setting out how the Licensing Authority will approach its various functions is attached at Appendix D. The Licensing Committee will receive regular reports regarding licences determined by officers under delegated powers, in order to maintain an overview of the general situation. - 34.2 Full details of the Council's Constitution can be found on the Council web site www.threerivers.gov.uk and the terms and references and the delegation of functions of the Licensing Committee are described in full.
+In respect of responsibilities under the 2003 Act, the Council has delegated all aspects of licensing under the 2003 Act, other than the approval and publishing of a Licensing Policy Statement that will be approved by full Council.
+The Council will establish one or more sub-committees, each consisting of three members of the Licensing Committee and chaired by either the Chairman or Vice-Chairman of the Licensing Committee to deal with matters relating to licence for activities in accordance with any regulations made under the 2003 Act. - 34.3 Although essentially a matter for Licensing Authorities to determine themselves, the Secretary of State recommends that delegation should be approached in accordance with the Guidance.
 The Licensing Authority accepts the delegations specified in the Guidance.
-Where, under the terms of the Act, there are no representations on an application to the grant of a premises licence or club premises certificate, these matters will be dealt with by officers in order to speed matters through the system.
+Where, under the terms of the 2003 Act, there are no representations on an application to the grant of a premises licence or club premises certificate, these matters will be dealt with by officers in order to speed matters through the system.
 Any such matters delegated in this way will then be listed for information at the next Committee meeting, although there is no opportunity to reverse officers' decisions.

-LP29.4 The full Licensing Committee shall comprise between 10 and 15 Elected Members, with hearings / reviews of licences taking place before sub-committees made up of three Members of the Licensing Committee.

-LP29.5 Members for Sub-Committees will be selected in order that no Member will hear an application / appeal / review for a premises located in their own Ward.
-This is to avoid any perception that any Member(s) sitting on a Sub-Committee may be biased towards or against the premises concerned.

-LP29.6 This Policy includes provision for the review, by the Licensing Committee, of any future circumstances where the latent Cumulative Impact Policy may be brought into effect.

-LP29.7 All functions proposed to be delegated to the Sub-Committee, or to officers, can be carried out by the Full Committee.
+- 34.4 The full Licensing Committee shall comprise between 10 and 15 Elected Members, with hearings/reviews of licences taking place before sub-committees made up of three Members of the Licensing Committee. - 34.5 Members for Sub-Committees will be selected in order that no Member will hear an application/appeal/review for a premises located in their own Ward.
+This is to avoid any perception that any Member(s) sitting on a Sub-Committee may be biased towards or against the premises concerned. - 34.6 This Policy includes provision for the review, by the Licensing Committee, of any future circumstances where the latent Cumulative Impact Policy may be brought into effect. - 34.7 All functions proposed to be delegated to the Sub-Committee, or to officers, can be carried out by the Full Committee. - 34.8 In certain circumstances (i.e. during a pandemic and Regulations enacted at such a time) a remote Licensing Committee/Sub-Committee may be required to take place.
+Such hearings will comply with the Council's agreed protocols for remote hearings together with any Regulations relevant to remote hearings & the Licensing Act (Hearing) Regulations 2005

-LP30.0 GLOSSARY OF TERMINOLOGY (AS USED IN THE LICENSING ACT 2003)
+35. GLOSSARY OF TERMINOLOGY (AS USED IN THE 2003 ACT)

-CHILD is defined as an individual aged under 16.
+35.1 CHILD is defined as an individual aged under 16.